WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 ### Stabilising Alarms

-All unstable alarm should eventually be stabilised or deleted.
+All unstable alarms should eventually be stabilised or deleted.
 No alarm should indefinitely stay in the "unstable" category.
 In order to increase and distribute accountability for alarm stabilisation, each alarm will be assigned to a maintainer who will be responsible for investigating false positive alerts